benfrick/docs-portfolio/src/doc/getting-started/using_nike_apis.md

 ### Registration

 The NDe API registration process helps identify the software (including software version and who maintains it) that is calling an API.
 This is useful for understanding the impact of changes to, or deprecation and removal of an API.

-As of the time of this document, only an optional registration process exists, which is described below.

 #### Caller Identification Process (Optional)